remimikalsen/hacs_remiks_renovasjon/README.md

 ```
 remiks_renovasjon:
-  street: "Tomasjordvegen"
-  street_number: "129"
+  streets: ['tomasjordvegen-129']
-  track: ['Optisk sortert avfall', 'Glass og metallemballasje', 'Posesupplering']
+  following: ['Optisk sortert avfall', 'Glass og metallemballasje', 'Posesupplering']
+  days_notice: 1
 ```

-**street:**\
-In Tromsø county, spell streetnames with vegen.
-In Karlsøy county, spell streetname with veien.
-Don't include the street number in the street config option.

-**street_number:** \
-Your street number.
-For example 12 or 25B.
+**streets:**\
+A list of streets you'd like to get garbage collecting dates for.
+Go to the [Remiks search page](https://www.remiks.no/privat-husholdning/finn-din-tommedag/) in order to find the correct format for your address.
+* Search for and click on your address
+* Copy the part of the URL that corresponds to your address, for example:
+* If the info page for your address is https://www.remiks.no/min-side/tomasjordvegen-129/, you must use "tomasjordvege-129" in the config.

-**track:** \
+**following:** \
-A list of garbage collecting events you would like to track.
-There will be a sensor created for each event.
+A list of garbage collecting events you would like to follow.
 Supported events are: Optisk sortert avfall, Glass og metallemballasje and Posesupplering.
+You will get sensor with the next date and a binary_sensor for each pair of event + street.

+**days_notice:** \
+Specify how many days in advance of the next garbage collecting date you'd like the binary_sensors to be activated.
+1 means that the binary_sensors will turn on the day before.
+You can for instance use this to run an automation every night at 22h checking if you need to prepare for next days garbage collection.

 [Did you find this useful?
 Buy me a coffee!](https://paypal.me/remimikalsen)